Section 21 notice: Subsection (1)(b)

 Under subsection (1)(b), the tenant must be given at least two months' notice that the landlord requires possession of the property.
 Where the tenancy agreement contains a break clause which allows for the tenancy to be determined before the expiry of the fixed term period, a notice under section 21(1)(b) may be sufficient to determine the tenancy under the break clause.
-The legislation is silent and there is no clear authorities as to whether the notice may expire before the end of the fixed term in the absence of a break clause.
+The legislation does not specify whether the notice may expire before the end of the fixed term in the absence of a break clause, and no clear precedent has been established on the topic.

 Until the Court of Appeal judgment in Spencer v Taylor, it was generally thought that a notice may only be given under subsection (1)(b) during a fixed term tenancy.
 The judgment clarified that a notice may also be given under the subsection during a statutory periodic tenancy that arise pursuant to section 5 of the 1988 Act on the coming to an end of a fixed term tenancy.